Key Takeaways

 - Sarcasm or intentional informal tone

-A 2025 benchmarking study by Soniox found that while general conversational accuracy has shot up, accuracy on technical vocabulary in specialized fields still drops 10-15% compared to everyday speech.
+Nevertheless, A 2025 benchmarking study by Soniox found that while general conversational accuracy has shot up, accuracy on technical vocabulary in specialized fields still drops 10-15% compared to everyday speech.
 If your work is full of acronyms or niche terminology, you'll want to add a custom vocabulary list.
-Small fix, big difference.
+Therefore, Small fix, big difference.

 Who Actually Saves the Most Time With This